 We arrive in Brazil and connect with our local flight to Cuiaba, deep in the heart of Brazil.
-We arrive early afternoon, rendezvous with our local guide at Cuiabá City Airport and drive to Chapada dos Guimarães.
-The road from Cuiabá to Chapadas is one of the best in the region for birding, and there will be lots of photo opportunities for the most spectacular landscapes in this part of Brazil.
-Chapada dos Guimaraes is a region of seasonally dry woodland-savanna interspersed with spectacular cliff drop-offs and waterfalls.
-We will spend a lot of time birding the surrounding area, including forested sections that allow us chances to observe such wonderful birds like the colourful Band-tailed and Fiery-capped Manakins, the endearing Southern Antpipit, Tataupa Tinamou, Sharp-tailed Streamcreeper (which we may locate by its striking calls), Streaked Xenops, Sepia-capped Flycatcher and the eye-catching Pectoral Sparrow.
+Early afternoon we rendezvous with our local guide at Cuiabá City Airport and drive to Chapada dos Guimarães.
+This road is one of the best in the region for birding, and there will also be photo opportunities among the most spectacular landscapes in this part of Brazil.
+Chapada dos Guimaraes is a region of seasonally dry woodland-savanna interspersed with spectacular cliffs and waterfalls.
+We spend time birding the surrounding area, including forested sections that allow us chances to observe such wonderful birds as colourful Band-tailed and Fiery-capped Manakin, endearing Southern Antpipit, Tataupa Tinamou, Sharp-tailed Streamcreeper (often located by its striking calls), Streaked Xenops, Sepia-capped Flycatcher and eye-catching Pectoral Sparrow.
 Overnight Pousada do Parque

-Sparsely scattered low trees and bushes with twisted branches, thick grooved bark and leathery leaves shape this habitat.
-Reddish-colored termite nests are prominent on the trunks and they give shelter to nesting Campo Flickers and Peach-fronted Parakeet, who tunnel into their depths.
-The bird specialties here include Stripe-tailed Yellow-Finch, White-rumped and Shrike-like Tanagers, Coal-crested Finch, Red-legged Seriema, Red-winged Tinamou, Yellow-faced Parrot, the secretive Collared Crescentchest and the endemic Rufous-winged Antshrike.
+The habitat is shaped by sparsely scattered low trees, and bushes with twisted branches, thick grooved bark and leathery leaves.
+Reddish-colored termite nests are prominent on the trunks and give shelter to nesting Campo Flicker and Peach-fronted Parakeet, who tunnel into their depths.
+The bird specialities here include Stripe-tailed Yellow-Finch, White-rumped and Shrike-like Tanager, Coal-crested Finch, Red-legged Seriema, Red-winged Tinamou, Yellow-faced Parrot, secretive Collared Crescentchest and endemic Rufous-winged Antshrike.

-The forested riverine Cerradão is home to Helmeted Manakin, a common sighting during our tours.
-Narrow, true riverine forests cover the banks of streams and rivers in this area, and these are home to such spectacular birds like Dot-eared Coquette, Cinnamon-throated Hermit, Blue-winged, Red-shouldered and Red-and-Green Macaws to name but a few.
+The forested riverine Cerradão is home to Helmeted Manakin, a common sighting during our tour.
+Narrow, true riverine forests cover the banks of streams and rivers in this area, and are home to such spectacular birds as Dot-eared Coquette, Cinnamon-throated Hermit, Blue-winged, Red-shouldered and Red-and-Green Macaw to name but a few.

 The raucous calls of Blue-winged Macaws and Blue-headed Parrots might welcome us to the scenic Veu de Noiva Waterfall, where Swallow Tanager, the scarce Blue Finch (Yellow-billed Blue-Finch) and Bat Falcon also occur.
-In a nearby forested area we’ll search for Euler’s Flycatcher, the often vocal White-backed Fire-eye, Yellow-tufted Woodpecker, Ornate Hawk-Eagle calling overhead and the tricky Russet-crowned Crake, with an outside possibility of both Pheasant and Pavonine Cuckoos.
-In the more open and thorny habitat we may find the localised Chapada Flycatcher, Collared Crescentchest, Rufous-sided Pygmy Tyrant, Rufous-winged Antshrike, Shrike-like and White-rumped Tanagers, Small-billed Tinamou, Sooty-fronted Spinetail, the delightful Coal-crested and Red Pileated Finches, Black-throated Saltator and perhaps even the sleek Horned Sungem.
+In a nearby forested area we’ll search for Euler’s Flycatcher, the often vocal White-backed Fire-eye, Yellow-tufted Woodpecker, Ornate Hawk-Eagle calling overhead and elusive Russet-crowned Crake, with an outside possibility of both Pheasant and Pavonine Cuckoo.
+In more open and thorny habitat we may find localised Chapada Flycatcher, Collared Crescentchest, Rufous-sided Pygmy Tyrant, Rufous-winged Antshrike, Shrike-like and White-rumped Tanager, Small-billed Tinamou, Sooty-fronted Spinetail, delightful Coal-crested and Red Pileated Finch, Black-throated Saltator and perhaps even sleek Horned Sungem.
 Overnight Pousada do Parque.

-This morning we will take a boat ride to try for the spectacular Giant River Otter, of which a family lives not far from our lodge.
-The rest of the day is to be spent exploring the
+This morning we take a boat ride to see spectacular Giant River Otter, a family of which lives close to our lodge.
+The rest of our time here is spent exploring the

 northernmost section of the

-Transpantaneira, which is somehow drier and quite different in terms of
+Transpantaneira, which is drier and quite different in terms of

-to the Cuiabá River.
+wildlife from the southern part.
 We expect to find a wide variety of localised birds here

 Seriema, Chestnut-bellied Guan,

-Sungrebe, Sunbittern, Long-tailed Ground-Dove and Red-winged Tinamou, all tricky species to connect with.
-Mammals are quite widespread at the Pantanal, but given the open savanna-like vegetation of this particular area, species such as Brazilian Tapir, White-lipped Peccary and Marsh Deer are easier to spot here than further to the south.
-Overnight Pouso Alegre Lodge.
+Sungrebe, Sunbittern, Long-tailed Ground-Dove and Red-winged Tinamou, all of which we have to work to connect with.
+Mammals are quite widespread at the Pantanal, though given the open savanna-like vegetation of this area, some species including Brazilian Tapir, White-lipped Peccary and Marsh Deer are easier to spot here than further south.

-We wake early this morning, to the sounds of birds and Black-and-gold Howler Monkeys roaring in the distance, and go for a pre-breakfast birding walk in the surroundings of our lodge.
-After breakfast we will set off and drive south along the Transpantaneira, all the way to the Porto Jofre area, where we’ll spend the following three nights.
-We’ll make several birding and photo stops as we drive through, and also to enjoy Pantanal’s vibrant wildlife.
-Birds like Campo Oriole, Blue-fronted Parrot, White Woodpecker, Greater Thornbird, Grey-crested Cacholote, Pygmy Kingfisher, Ashy-headed Greenlet and Buff-bellied Hermit are all present here, so we will look for them and for many others during our frequent stops.
-One of Pantanal’s most wanted to see bird species is, by far, the Hyacinth Macaw, a common sighting along the way.
+We wake early this morning, to the sounds of birds and Black-and-gold Howler Monkeys roaring in the distance, and enjoy a pre-breakfast birding walk in the surroundings of our lodge.
+After breakfast we drive south along the Transpantaneira all the way to the Porto Jofre area, where we’ll spend the following three nights.
+We’ll make several birding and photo stops as we drive, and also enjoy Pantanal’s vibrant wildlife.
+Birds might include Campo Oriole, Blue-fronted Parrot, White Woodpecker, Greater Thornbird, Grey-crested Cacholote, Pygmy Kingfisher, Ashy-headed Greenlet, Buff-bellied Hermit and many more during our frequent stops.
+One of Pantanal’s most sought-after birds is Hyacinth Macaw, and this striking large parrot may be a common sighting along the way.
 As we enter into the richest lower area of the Transpantaneira, plant and animal diversity increases.
-Herds of Capybara, the world's largest rodent, are likely to be seen very often, and Pantanal Cayman dwells in every stream and pond at the roadsides.
-Chances for mammals like South American Coati, Brown Capuchin, Crab-eating Fox, Bare-eared Marmoset and Crab-eating Raccoon are also quite high, and we might even come across some remarkable reptiles, like the huge and colorful Yellow Anaconda.
+Herds of Capybara, the world's largest rodent, are likely to be seen, and Pantanal Cayman dwells in streams and ponds by the roadside.
+Chances for mammals, including South American Coati, Brown Capuchin, Crab-eating Fox, Bare-eared Marmoset and Crab-eating Raccoon are quite high, and we might come across some remarkable reptiles, including huge and colorful Yellow Anaconda.
 We expect to arrive to our lodge in the early evening.
 Overnight Pousada Rio Claro.

-Days 7 & 8: Thursday 19 and Friday 20 July - Pantanal – Porto Jofre and Cuiabá River
+Days 8 and 9: Thurs 19 and Fri 20 July - Pantanal – Porto Jofre and Cuiabá River

-We will spend two full days exploring the Porto Jofre – Southern Transpantaneira area, searching for mammals, Birding and enjoying local wildlife.
-Our main goal here is to look for Jaguars, and this is the main reason why we are spending quite a long time in this particular spot.
-The Brazilian government has decided to protect the local Jaguar population, so sightings of this striking cat have suddenly became fairly regular in the last few years.
-From our lodge at the Porto Jofre area we will have the chance to make at least three half day boat trips along the Cuiabá River, and get to some isolated areas where Jaguars are frequent.
-Most sightings are made from the boat, and the animals normally offer good photo opportunities, like the one in the image on the front page of this tour itinerary.
-The boat tours also offer excellent chances for other mammals and of course for a diverse arrange of colorful birds.
-We will also have more chances for Giant Otter, and capybaras will be a constant sighting on the riverbanks.
-Overnights Porto Jofre.
+We spend two full days exploring the Porto Jofre – Southern Transpantaneira area, searching for mammals, birding and enjoying local wildlife.
+One of our main targets here is Jaguar, protected here by the Brazilian Government, and sightings of this striking cat have become fairly regular in the last few years.
+From our lodge in the Porto Jofre area we will have the chance to make half-ay boat trips along the Cuiabá River, to reach some isolated areas where Jaguars are frequent.
+Most sightings are made from the boat, and the animals normally offer good photo opportunities.
+The boat tours also offer excellent chances for other mammals and of course for a diverse array of colourful birds.
+We also have more chances for Giant Otter, and Capybara should be frequent along the riverbanks.
+Two nights at Porto Jofre.

-After breakfast, we shall then transfer to the South West of Cuiaba and the town of Pocone, the gateway town to the great wetlands of the Northern Pantanal!
-After passing through the town of Pocone, we join the dusty track that is the Transpantaneira.
+After breakfast we transfer back towards the northern Transpantaneira.
 Birds en route will be many, but we shall keep a particular eye out for Red-legged Seriema, Greater Rhea and the beautiful Buff-necked Ibis.
 We should arrive at our Pousada in good time to explore the garden and surrounding wetland where the birding can be excellent.
-Photography will be too tempting as we pass close to many waterbirds that may include numerous Jabirus, Herons and Kingfishers.
-After dinner we shall head back out for some spotlighting where we may hope to find Giant Anteater or its smaller cousin, the Southern Tamandua as well as our first Crab-eating Foxes and deer species.
-Overnight Pousada Piuval
+Photography will be tempting as we pass close to many waterbirds that may include numerous Jabiru, herons and kingfishers.
+After dinner we head out for some 'spotlighting', and hope to find Giant Anteater or its smaller cousin Southern Tamandua, as well as Crab-eating Fox and deer species.
+Overnight Pousada Piuval.

-We will leave Pousada Piuval after breakfast, and drive all the way back along the Transpantaneira, to Cuiabá.
-On the way out, we’ll still have several chances to stop and look for birds and mammals that we might have missed in previous days.
+We leave Pousada Piuval after breakfast, and drive all the way back along the Transpantaneira to Cuiabá.
+On the way, we have several stops for birds and mammals we might have missed in previous days.
 Overnight in Cuiabá.

-Day 11: Monday 23 July - Transfer back to Cuiaba and home
+Day 12: Mon 23 July - Transfer back to Cuiaba and departure